Modified Filon-Clenshaw-Curtis rules for oscillatory integrals with a nonlinear oscillator: The general idea

 where

-The efficient and robust algorithm of~\cite{dom11}, that is based on the FCC rules, can now be applied to~\eqref{eq:intftilde}.
+The efficient and robust algorithm of~\cite{dom11} for constructing the FCC rules can now be applied to~\eqref{eq:intftilde}.
 However, evaluating $g^{-1}(x)$ for some $x$ is required in this process, and this is not of our favorite.
 For example, it may be impossible to express $g^{-1}(x)$ in a closed form.
 Then we should resort to Newton iterations, while their convergence is not guaranteed.
+Even if it converges rapidly, the idea imposes extra error and computational cost.

-In the following, we develop a modification of the algorithm in such a way that the need for computing $g^{-1}(x)$ is released.
+In the following, we develop a modification of the method in such a way that the need for computing $g^{-1}(x)$ is released.
 The idea can then be employed in the presence of stationary points by means of the composite rules on graded meshes, as developed in~\cite{dom13}.
 This idea is discussed in Section~\ref{sec:statpt}.